 Laver Cup 2022: How does it work and when will Roger Federer be playing?

+How does the Laver Cup work, what are the teams and when will Roger Federer be playing?

 Laver Cup TV channel, schedule and everything you need to know as Federer returns to the court for the final time